-I am integrating the HTTP library into a clean, straight out of the Android Studio new project wizard.
+I am integrating it into a clean, straight out of the Android Studio new project wizard.
 This tutorial will create 2 HTTP calls, a GET and a POST to a publicly available RESTful API, hosted by reqres.in, a service “that allows us to test our front-end against a real API”.

 Starting integrating HttpURLConnection is simple, given that the HTTP library is included in the Android API since API 1.
 However, we must take into consideration the fact that the library is not prepared for native asynchronous calls, requiring us to make use of workers, such as AsyncTasks, to perform HTTP network calls outside the main UI thread.